Descendants of WILLIAM JAY and HANNAH McVICKER

 Sixth Generation.
 Evelyn Louisa BRUEN+* Birth 27 Dec 1914 in New City Death May 14, 2001 in Palm Beach, Florida, married John Bond TREVOR+ Jr Birth 4 JUL 1909 in New York, New York Death August 27, 2006 in Paul Smiths, Lake Saranac, Franklin, New York.
 They were both buried in the Jay Cemetery.
-They had two children.
+They had three children.

 Evelyn Trevor was secretary of the Jay Cemetery for many years and meetings were held in their townhouse at 11 East 91st Street.

 “When Andrew Carnegie purchased the expansive lot for his mansion across from Central Park in 1899, the neighborhood was still-sparsely developed.
 Broken rows of brownstone dwellings dotted the streets around East 90th and 91st Streets; but the great mansions of New York’s wealthiest citizens had, for the most part, not advanced beyond 70th Street.
 A block away from No. 15 East 90th was the mansion of John B. Trevor at No. 11 East 91st Street.
 Emily Trevor had grown up in that house and in 1926 she acquired the old brownstone at No. 15.